The Dramatists Guild Foundation recognizes achievement in the theater by administering and/or presenting the following awards.

 The Georgia Engel Comedy Playwriting Prize

 The Georgia Engel Comedy Playwriting Prize was spearheaded in 2020 by Georgia’s close friends, writer/producer Phil Rosenthal and actress Monica Horan Rosenthal (Rosenthal Family Foundation), producer Dori Berinstein, and actor John Quilty (the Founding Committee).
 The $10,000 Award will be given annually to a playwright in honor of their work in comedy.
 The honoree will be chosen by the founding committee, industry leaders, and Dramatist Guild playwriting colleagues.
-The inaugural winner was Bess Wohl.

 The Stephen Schwartz Award